Ja-casn/Ja-casn/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently searching my first job of IT
+- 👨🏽‍💻 I’m currently searching my first job of IT.
-- 🌱 I’m currently exploring more about Frontend and Backend stuff (bc i'm fullStack)
+- 🌱 I’m currently exploring more about Frontend and Backend.
 - 🤔 My interests are web-development and some useful and cool stuff :D!
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [jacapersonal04@gmail.com](mailto:jacapersonal04@gmail.com).